sindresorhus/sindresorhus.github.com/source/content/apps/aiko.md

 The v3 model is [worse](https://github.com/openai/whisper/discussions/1762#discussioncomment-7532295) than v2 in too many cases.
 I tried releasing v3, but got a lot of emails about the quality being worse, so I ended up reverting it.

+#### Can you add support for v3 turbo?

+I have plans to look into it, but it's not something I have time to prioritize right now.
+It cannot be the default model as it's worse than v2.
+Which means, I will need to add support for downloading models, which is a huge amount of work.

 #### Can you include the large model on iOS?

 Even the latest iPhone is not powerful enough to run the large model.
 It can maybe be done when the [Whisper Distilled](https://github.com/huggingface/distil-whisper) project supports multiple languages.